-California born Jerry Jones is the owner of the Dallas Cowboys.
+California-born Jerry Jones is the owner of the Dallas Cowboys.
 He purchased the team in 1989 and led them to instant success in the NFL.
-Under Jones’ ownership, the franchise claimed more than half their season-ending championships.
+Under Jones’ ownership, the franchise claimed more than half its season-ending championships.
 Their win in 1992 ended a 15-year wait to bring the Vincent Lombardi Trophy to Texas.

-Under Jones, the franchise shifted base to a new facility in Arlington, and their sell-out audience has contributed immensely to their placement in the Forbes list.
+Under Jones, the franchise shifted base to a new facility in Arlington, and its sell-out audience has contributed immensely to its placement on the Forbes list.

 The Dallas Cowboys have claimed the Super Bowl 5 times.
 They are one of 7 teams to have defended the Super Bowl and ruled in the early part of the 90s with 3 wins in 4 NFL seasons.

 America’s Team has won its conference championship 10 times and has claimed its divisional title 23 times.
 This includes 6 wins in 7 seasons between the 1967 and the 1973 NFL seasons.
 Additionally, the team has made the Playoffs on 33 occasions.

 Running back Emmitt Smith is the only Dallas Cowboys player to be voted as the regular season MVP.
 He achieved the honor for his exploits in the 1993 regular season.
 Smith even claimed the Super Bowl XXVIII MVP trophy.